chrisnoonan98675/site/xl-release/how-to/handle-failures-in-tasks.markdown

       deleteUser(newUser)
       sys.exit(1)

-You can use this approach with [Remote Script tasks](/xl-release/how-to/remote-script-plugin.html), [Script tasks](/xl-release/how-to/create-a-script-task.html), and [custom tasks](/xl-release/how-to/create-custom-task-types.html).
+You can use this approach with [Remote Script tasks](/xl-release/how-to/remote-script-plugin.html), [Jython Script tasks](/xl-release/how-to/create-a-jython-script-task.html), and [custom tasks](/xl-release/how-to/create-custom-task-types.html).
 For example, here is a Remote Script task:

 ![Sample Remote Script task with cleanup](../images/automatically-handle-failures/handle-failures-remote-task-clean-up.png)